rkoeninger/PocketSql/README.md

 # PocketSql

-A virtualized implementation of Microsoft SQL Server, packaged as a library, suitable for testing data acess code and queries.
+An in-process implementation of T-SQL, packaged as a library, suitable for testing data acess code and queries.